innocenzi/tailwindcss-theming/README.md

 [<img src="logo.svg" align="right" width="100">]()

-> **Note**: I didn't test it yet with Tailwind 2.
-I plan on fully testing it and probably rewrite a bunch of stuff for improving quality of life and use with Tailwind Play, so the next version will probably be the *actual* v3, with breaking changes from the current beta.
-You should probable check out the [alternatives](#alternatives) for now.
+> **Note**: Even though it should support Tailwind 2, I didn't thoroughly tested it.
+I plan to do it when I have time, and probably rewrite a bunch of stuff in order to improve quality of life and enable usage with Tailwind Play.
+The next version will probably be the *actual* v3, with breaking changes from the current beta.
+Knowing that, and although the plugin is perfectly fine, you may want to check out the [alternatives](#alternatives).
 Thanks!

 ## Table of contents